meliao/osdc_support/intro.rst

 The OSDC also operates several protected clouds to provide platforms for users to compute over large protected human genomic datasets.
 These include the `Bionimbus Protected Data Cloud <https://bionimbus-pdc.opensciencedatacloud.org>`_ and the `Atwood (or Conte) Cloud <http://www.contechicago.org/conte-cores/core-b>`_.

+..
+NOTE::   OSDC resources that are not specifically labeled as protected clouds should not be used for analysis or storage of any Protected Health Information (PHI)"

 Each cloud has a distributed `Gluster File System <http://www.gluster.org/>`_ where users can store their data and access it from all of their VMs.

 The OSDC manages two Hadoop clusters, OCC-Y and Skidmore, for select projects.